Skip to content

 Now your script and project should be ready for deployment!
 Use the following command to do so:

-forge script Container.s.sol:ContainerDeployScript --broadcast --verify -vvvv --rpc-url moonbase
+forge script Container.s.sol:ContainerDeployScript --broadcast --verify -vvvv --legacy --rpc-url moonbase

-What this command does is run the ContainerDeployScript contract as a script.
+This command runs the ContainerDeployScript contract as a script.
 The --broadcast option tells Forge to allow broadcasting of transactions, the --verify option tells Forge to verify to Moonscan when deploying, -vvvv makes the command output verbose, and --rpc-url moonbase sets the network to what moonbase was set to in foundry.toml.
+The --legacy flag instructs Foundry to bypass EIP-1559.
+While all Moonbeam networks support EIP-1559, Foundry will refuse to submit the transaction to Moonbase and revert to a local simulation if you omit the --legacy flag.

 You should see something like this as output: